Aaditya1273/RWA-Exchange/INTEGRATION_SUMMARY.md

    - Download and install the OneChain wallet browser extension
    - Create or import a wallet
-   - Fund the wallet with SUI tokens
+   - Fund the wallet with OCT tokens

 2. **Run the Demo**